rubik/lobster/README.md

 instrument supports fractional prices and quantities, the conversion needs to be handled by the user.
 At this time, Lobster does not support negative prices.

+More information can be found in the [documentation](https://docs.rs/lobster).

 # Quantcup
 The winning quantcup submission is at the moment about 11x faster than Lobster.
 While Lobster can surely be improved significantly, some design choices